Vanity Fair (2004 film): Plot

 Several years pass.
 Rawdon has been passed over for inheritance by both his aunt and father, and they are sinking deep into debt.
 Amelia struggles to raise her son and reluctantly gives him up to be raised by his grandfather Mr. Osborne, for a fine education and lifestyle.
 Bailiffs arrive to repossess the Crawleys' furniture, but Becky is saved by their neighbor Lord Steyne, who she remembers from the past as a keen buyer of her father's paintings.
-He becomes her patron, giving her money and introducing her into London high society.
+He becomes her patron, giving her money and introducing her to London high society.

 On the night of her triumphant presentation to King George IV, Becky receives word that Rawdon has been arrested and thrown into debtors' prison.
-Lord Steyne insists she spend the night with him in return for the services he has rendered her, and Rawdon, after being bailed out by his sister-in-law, walks in on Steyne forcing himself upon Becky.
-He throws him out, but realizes Becky has been taking money for months in secret without sharing with him.
-He leaves her, entrusting the care of their son to his older brother, the new Sir Pitt and his wife.
+Lord Steyne insists she spends the night with him in return for the services he has rendered her, and Rawdon, after being bailed out by his sister-in-law, walks in on Steyne forcing himself upon Becky.
+He throws him out but realizes Becky has been taking money for months in secret without sharing it with him.
+He leaves her, entrusting the care of their son to his older brother, the new Sir Pitt, and his wife.

 Twelve years later, Becky is a card dealer at a casino in Baden-Baden, Germany.
 Rawdon died from malaria soon after leaving her, while posted to a tropical island by Lord Steyne.
 She comes across Amelia's grown son George Jr., who invites her to tea with his mother.
-Mr. Osborne finally accepted Amelia, leaving her and George Jr. a large inheritance.
-Becky confronts Amelia over her obsession with the late George, showing her a love note from him to her many years earlier.
+Mr. Osborne finally accepted Amelia, leaving her and George Jr. with a large inheritance.
+Becky confronts Amelia over her obsession with the late George, showing her a love note from him many years earlier.
 She urges Amelia to love Dobbin, who has been loyal for many years.
 Although at first angered, Amelia realizes her mistake and declares her love to Dobbin.

-Alone again in the casino, Becky meets Jos Sedley, who has come to Germany after Amelia told him Becky was there.
-He invites her to come and live in India with him, and she delightedly accepts.
+Alone again in the casino, Becky meets Jos Sedley, who has come to Germany after Amelia tells him Becky was there.
+He invites her to live in India with him, and she delightedly accepts.
 They depart to make a new life for themselves.